code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Find/Unsorted/Maximum/Maximum_Running_Time_of_N_Computers.md

   - [Logic](#l)
   - Code
     - [CPP](#cpp)
+- Approach-2.
+Binary Search.
+But not clear how to use

 ### [2141.
 Maximum Running Time of N Computers](https://leetcode.com/problems/maximum-running-time-of-n-computers/description/)
 - You have n computers.
 You are given the integer n and a 0-indexed integer array batteries where the ith battery can run a computer for batteries[i] minutes.
 You are interested in running all n computers simultaneously using the given batteries.